CFiggers/calebsnotes/content/what-kinds-of-grinders-are-there.md

 ### Spinning Blade Grinders

 **Spinning blade grinders** are common and inexpensive, but the grounds they produce are really inconsistent.
 This is because they essentially work by "pulverizing" the coffee beans, producing a wide spread from "fine" to "coarse" in the final grind.
-There isn't a way to control consistency with a spinning blade grinder&emdash;no matter how nice it is.
+There isn't a way to control consistency with a spinning blade grinder&mdash;no matter how nice it is.
 I don't recommend spinning blade grinders for most people trying to make good coffee at home.

 ### Hand-Held Burr Grinders